Advanced AI Cleanup is live. Better color, cleaner results.

 If you need more than the standard image workflow, use the matching tool below.

-Try our signature advanced mode now
+Try our signature high-fidelity cleanup now

-Q: When should I use advanced mode?
+Q: When should I enable high-fidelity cleanup?

 A: If the handwriting is extremely dense, overlaps printed text heavily, or the scan quality is poor, use /manual-processing for a more difficult cleanup path.